nataliep3/DATA4380-Tabular-NP/README.md

 * Define:
   * Input: Features in dataset
-  * Output Track popularity prediction
+  * Output: Track popularity prediction
   * Models
     * Linear regression: To establish a baseline set of evaluation metrics
     * Polynomial regression: To build on baseline metrics using a more complex model, with the goal of finding more complex relationships between features